 "Upon returning to the villages where we distributed the MadiDrop after a month, we heard amazing testimonies from the families.” – Local health worker for Ultimate Mission

 The Rhino Refugee Camp Settlement, located in Arua District, has housed over 55,000 refugees, mostly from South Sudan.
-In response to rising concerns about water safety, MadiDrop PBC selected John Jaldak as a MadiDrop Ambassador.
+In response to rising concerns about water safety, MadiDrop selected John Jaldak as a MadiDrop Ambassador.
 John saw a desperate need for safe water, especially among some of the most vulnerable people in the camp.
 The team provided MadiDrops to female-headed households and to households with disabled or special needs members.

 Oak Pointe Church worked with Campus Crusades in the remote Pandi Forest region to help displaced people with no access to water treatment equipment such as filters or chemicals.
 MadiDrops provided a lightweight, easy-to-carry, simple approach to safe drinking water and storage.